Best Antenna For Baofeng – Ham, GMRS/FRS, MURS, & Business Bands

 Update: Apparently new Baofengs are now limited to only transmitting on ham radio frequencies.
 144-148 MHz, 222-225 MHz, 420-450 MHz.
 But can receive on other bands just like they used to.

-Due to FCC action, new devices seem to be locked.
-Be aware of this when purchasing new devices.
+Due to FCC action, new Baofeng radios may be locked outside the ham bands.
+Please be aware of this when you purchase new devices.

-Edit: this seems to apply to USA-sold/distributed models only.
+Edit: This seems to apply only to USA-sold/distributed models.

 Update: Apparently there is a way to unlock/unblock/jailbreak the transmit frequencies on the newer Baofeng UV-5R radios so they function just like they used to.
 You might simply search online for the “how-to unlock Baofeng UV-5R”.